 At St. Catherine University, you will grow as a leader who engages with intention, acts with justice and serves with compassion.
 You will build personal relationships with faculty and students alike, while you become immersed in active and collaborative methods of learning.

 The MLIS program is accredited by the American Library Association.

-In the 2016-17 academic year, the tuition rate for the 36-credit MLIS program is $886 per credit.
+In the 2017-18 academic year, the tuition rate for the 36-credit MLIS program will be $904 per credit.
 Tuition rates are subject to change each June 1.
 Additional costs for the program will include fees for student services and technology, books, etc.

 All students accepted into the graduate program will be considered for a limited number of MLIS scholarships from St. Catherine University.
 The MLIS department also offers graduate assistantship funding to qualified students after they begin the program.

 Many graduate students are eligible for financial aid, usually in the form of student loans.
 Another potential source of funding is tuition benefits from current employers.
 In addition, St. Kate’s MLIS students employed by one of our corporate partners (Allina, Children's Hospitals and Clinics, Ecumen, Fairview Health, Gillette Children's, HealthEast, HealthPartners, Hennepin County Medical Center, North Memorial Medical Center, Park Nicollet Health, Regions Hospital) may be eligible to receive a special corporate partner scholarship, reducing tuition costs by 10%.

 Federal regulations require that all institutions disclose certain information and statistics regarding non-degree, certificate programs.